gvrakshitha26-cyber/Awesome-Chocolates/README.md

 ### Problem 1:
 - Two Separate Datasets Could Not Be Analyzed Together
 ### Situation:
--The raw data came in two separate columns within the same sheet — NZ staff on the left, IND staff on the right — with no shared structure.
+- The raw data came in two separate columns within the same sheet — NZ staff on the left, IND staff on the right — with no shared structure.
 This made cross-country analysis impossible.
 ### Problem:
 You cannot run pivot tables, filters, or aggregations across a side-by-side layout.
 Excel treats them as unrelated ranges.
 Solution: Used Power Query to unpivot and stack both tables into a single unified dataset (StaffData sheet) with a Country column added to distinguish the source.
 This is the correct normalization approach — every row represents one employee, every column one attribute.